Coleman Legal Group, LLC | Phone: 770-609-1247

 If you desire that divorce case be settled out of court as an uncontested matter – that will be our primary objective.
-But if your case is contested, we will be proactive and diligent - leading the way to ensure you the best outcome possible.
+But if your case is contested, we will be proactive and diligent – leading the way to ensure you the best outcome possible.
 In a contested divorce case, we will proudly represent you in all court hearings and trial.
-As your attorneys, we will use every opportunity afforded under Georgia law to get you the most favorable result possible.
+As your divorce attorneys, we will use every opportunity afforded under Georgia law to get you the most favorable result possible.

-Please review the following for more information about divorce cases filed in the Roswell Georgia and surrounding area:
+Please review the following for more information about divorce and family law cases filed in the Roswell Georgia and surrounding area:

 • Georgia Contested Divorce • Georgia Uncontested Divorce • Child Support • Legal Separation, Separate Maintenance • Child Custody, Child Visitation • Child Support Modification • Child Custody Modification • Paternity • Legitimation • Alimony, Spousal Support • Contempt • Temporary Hearings • Name Changes • Annulments

-Our Roswell Georgia divorce and family law attorneys handle cases in the following cities and communities: Atlanta, Alpharetta, Roswell, Johns Creek, Milton, Cumming, Marietta, Woodstock, Kennesaw, Gainseville, Midtown Atlanta, Norcross, Lawrenceville, Kennesaw, Duluth, Buckhead, Dunwoody, Vinings, and Smyrna.
+Our Roswell Georgia divorce lawyers and family law attorneys handle cases in the following cities and communities: Atlanta, Alpharetta, Roswell, Johns Creek, Milton, Cumming, Marietta, Woodstock, Kennesaw, Gainseville, Midtown Atlanta, Norcross, Lawrenceville, Kennesaw, Duluth, Buckhead, Dunwoody, Vinings, and Smyrna.

-Our Roswell Georgia divorce lawyers and family law attorneys frequently handle cases for clients residing in the following counties: Fulton, Gwinnett, Forsyth, Cobb, DeKalb, Henry, Cherokee, Douglas, Carroll, Coweta, Paulding, Bartow, Hall, Barrow, Walton, Newton, Rockdale, Henry, Spalding, Fayette and Clayton.
+Our Roswell Georgia divorce attorneys and family lawyers frequently handle cases for clients residing in the following counties: Fulton, Gwinnett, Forsyth, Cobb, DeKalb, Henry, Cherokee, Douglas, Carroll, Coweta, Paulding, Bartow, Hall, Barrow, Walton, Newton, Rockdale, Henry, Spalding, Fayette and Clayton.

-Coleman Legal Group, LLC’s Georgia lawyers practice in the areas of Divorce, Family Law, Immigration, Bankruptcy and Business Law.
+Coleman Legal Group, LLC’s Georgia lawyers practice in the areas of Divorce, Family Law, Estates, Wills, Trusts, Probate, Immigration, Bankruptcy and Business Law.
 We have two convenient offices located at:

 Alpharetta Georgia Office